 That’s the image at the top of this post.
 Each neighborhood name represents the last tweet for that respective neighborhood (i.e., multiple tweets might have occurred if circuits in a neighborhood were not restored simultaneously).

 With the geographic information included in SDG&Es tweets, we were also able to make a crude choropleth map.
 Unfortunately, the geographic names they used were not standard.
 And for some reason they never made announcements for some areas, even though the entire county lost power.
 Maybe those neighborhoods are still without power today.

-If you’re curious what SDG&E’s tweets were like during the restoration, I embedded the ones that had geographic information below.
-Here is the link to the google spreadsheet..
+If you’re curious what SDG&E’s tweets were like during the restoration, I embedded the ones that had geographic information below. .
 Feel free to play around with it.